 If MongoDB is chosen as the database, relations are added to entities with

 @DocumentReference.
 This way MongoDB uses a manual reference internally, while the developer can still directly access the referenced document - more backgrounds here.

 Using the SQL Import of the Free plan, the entities and relations can be created directly from a SQL script.
 The link "Import Schema" in the Entity tab opens a modal into which the script can be copied.

 Paste your SQL script to see a preview

 The relevant entries from the script are automatically parsed (starting with

 ALTER TABLE).
 A preview is displayed in the next step, which can then be copied into the project.
 Existing entities and relations will be overwritten.
 The imported entities have the REST option disabled at first.

-If the application is to be connected to an existing database later, it is recommended to set the DB Generation to None (validate) in the General tab.
+If the application should be connected to an existing database later, it is recommended to set the DB Generation to None (validate) in the General tab.
 This will cause Hibernate to compare the entities with the actual database schema when starting the application and throw an exception if necessary.
-Minor adjustments are usually still needed here so that the field types can be mapped without errors.
+Minor adjustments are usually still needed in order to map the field types without errors.